16 minute read

 It has been found that 69% of employees put in more hard work when they get the appreciation they deserve.

-These incentives motivate the customer service employees to build and maintain loyal customers.
+These incentives motivate the agents to build and maintain loyal customers.

 Our key takeaways from the example of Chick-fil-a: